-Global, national and state economic, political and environmental factors continue to drive a number of changes since the mid-term review of the CityPlan 2030 that was undertaken in 2020.
-The most pressing challenges and biggest opportunities that present in the City of Norwood Payneham & St Peters reflect many of the major changes underway globally and across other parts of Australia with many inextricably linked to broader economic, social and environmental changes in society.
+Global, national and state economic, political and environmental factors, continue to drive a number of changes since the mid-term review of CityPlan 2030 that was undertaken in 2020.
+The most pressing challenges and biggest opportunities that present in the City of Norwood Payneham & St Peters, reflect many of the major changes that are taking place globally and across other parts of Australia with many inextricably linked to broader economic, social and environmental changes in society.

-The Council must respond and consider impending changes in order to accommodate changes to the City's built form, while maintaining and enhancing our transport and open space networks, community facilities and services, and the well-being and connectedness of our people.
+The Council must respond and consider impending changes in order to accommodate changes to the City's built form, while maintaining and enhancing the City's transport and open space networks, community facilities and services, and the wellbeing and connectedness of citizens.